Table of Contents

 Overview

-Inventory targeting is commonly used to optimize performance of your campaigns.
-In general, the best practice is to EXCLUDE target the inventory that is not performing well for you.
+Inventory targeting is commonly used to optimize performance of the campaigns.
+In general, the best practice is to EXCLUDE target the inventory that is not performing well.
 Deal IDs are an exception to this general rule since Deal IDs are typically INCLUDE targeted.

-Targeting
+Targeting Keys

-Example: Targeting a Rubicon Site ID
+For example: Targeting a Rubicon Site ID

-- The exchange abbreviation for Rubicon is “rp”
+- The exchange abbreviation for Rubicon is “rp”.

-- So to target a site ID of “12345” on Rubicon you would target it by specifying “rp/12345”
+- So to target a site ID of “12345” on Rubicon, target it by specifying “rp/12345”.

 Targeting Key | Description | Recommendation |

 App Bundle List | App bundles are consistent across exchanges.
 For iOS, they are typically the numeric ID of the app in the app store, e.g. 1207472156.
 For Android, they are typically strings representing the name of the app such as com.game.android.
-To create a list:
+To create an app bundle list:

 App bundles are not case sensitive, meaning two app bundles with the same name and different capitalization will be considered duplicates and will read as "error". | Use as INCLUDE or EXCLUDE targeting |

 App ID List | An app ID is an exchange-specific unique ID, prefixed with the exchange code.
-For example, on MoPub: mp/12345 To create a list:
+For example, on MoPub: mp/12345 To create an app ID list:

 | Use as INCLUDE or EXCLUDE targeting |